Shop our Which? recommended Cullingworth riser recliner Shop now

 November 01, 2019

-As the winter months start to roll in, streets and paths can become a difficult place to navigate your mobility devices.
-The pathways become slippy and unmanageable for wheelchairs, mobility scooters find it difficult to keep their grip on the ice and rainy days can leave you soaking wet.
-Despite the unpredictable and harsh weather ahead, this shouldn’t keep you in the house.
+As the winter months start to roll in, streets and paths can become difficult to navigate with your mobility devices.
 There are solutions to help you.

 We’re going to take you through the different ways you can get around this winter, making sure you don’t find yourself locked away in your home over the festive period.